State Practice Advertising Restrictions & Disclaimers

 Our attorneys litigate in federal district courts throughout the United States.
 Our attorneys may also litigate in state courts where they are licensed to practice.
-We currently have attorneys licensed to practice in the following states: Illinois, Michigan, New Jersey, New York and Pennsylvania.
+We currently have attorneys licensed to practice in the following states: California, Illinois, Michigan, New Jersey, Pennsylvania, and Wisconsin.

 If you communicate with us through this site or otherwise in connection with a matter for which we do not already represent you, your communication may not be treated as privileged or confidential and does not create an attorney-client relationship between you and the Firm.
 If you communicate with us by e-mail in connection with a matter for which we already represent you, please remember that Internet e-mail is not secure and you should avoid sending sensitive or confidential Internet e-mail messages unless they are adequately encrypted.

-To the extent the State Bar Rules in your jurisdiction require us to designate a principal office and/or single attorney responsible for this site, Cafferty Clobes Meriwether & Sprengel LLP designates its principal offices as Philadelphia and Chicago, and designates Bryan L. Clobes as the attorney responsible for this site.
+To the extent the State Bar Rules in your jurisdiction require us to designate a principal office and/or single attorney responsible for this site, Cafferty Clobes Meriwether & Sprengel LLP designates its principal office as Chicago and designates Bryan L. Clobes as the attorney responsible for this site.

 The Firm may alter, suspend, or discontinue this site at any time for any reason, without notice or cost.
 The site may become unavailable due to maintenance or malfunction or computer equipment or other reasons.